matthewpersico/personal/README-GHE.md

 git push
 ```

+### Set up for the sync
+Move to the non-live GHE repo to sync things up.
+From there, perform the following steps:

 ### Sync GHE main
-* Move to the non-live GHE repo to sync things up.
+These are the manual instructions.
+The script `bin/maint/git-sync-local` will
+perform them for you.
+The script should only be run in this non-live repo and
+should not appear on `$PATH`.

 * Refresh the repo:
 ```
 git fetch --all --prune --tags